O Shopping: History

-Dissolution
+Closure

-O Shopping was put off-the-air on ABS-CBN Channel 2 on April 21, 2020, due to the COVID-19 pandemic and the enhanced community quarantine in Luzon.
+O Shopping stopped broadcasting on ABS-CBN Channel 2 on April 21, 2020, due to the COVID-19 pandemic and the enhanced community quarantine in Luzon.
 The channel also suspended its operations on digital terrestrial television and Cignal.
-O Shopping was affected by the shutdown of ABS-CBN on May 5, 2020, due to the cease-and-desist order (CDO) issued by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida caused by the expiration of ABS-CBN's legislative franchise.
+O Shopping was affected by the shutdown of ABS-CBN on May 5 of the same year, due to the cease-and-desist order issued by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida caused by the expiration of ABS-CBN's legislative franchise.

 On July 8, 2020, ABS-CBN released a statement that O Shopping would cease operations towards the end of 2020, and CJ-ENM has decided to move out of business completely.
-The retrenchment of employees was held in August 2020.
-O Shopping permanently ceased its operations on Sky Cable and iWantTFC on November 1, 2020.
-It was replaced by Movie Central Presents movie block on Kapamilya Channel and its channel space was replaced by A2Z.
-Meanwhile, the official online store website operated a "Good-BUY Sale" online promo event which lasted until November 15, 2020.
-On the following day, the website has ceased its operations.
+The retrenchment of employees was held on August 7.
+O Shopping ceased its operations on Sky Cable and iWantTFC on November 1, 2020.
+Meanwhile, the official online store website operated a "Good-BUY Sale" online promo event which lasted until November 15 and ceased on the day.

-On July 7, 2021, the social media accounts of O Shopping was renamed as their new brand K Onstyle Philippines.
-Their online store launched on July 15, 2021, on Shopee and Lazada, selling their existing products of the brands by the former.